Sidney Poitier: 1970–1989: Transition to directing

-In 1988, he starred in Shoot to Kill with Tom Berenger.
+1990–2022: Later work

 In 1992, he starred in Sneakers with Robert Redford and Dan Aykroyd.
 In 1997, he co-starred in The Jackal with Richard Gere and Bruce Willis.

 In the 1990s, he starred in several well received television movies and miniseries such as Separate but Equal (1991), To Sir, with Love II (1996), Mandela and de Klerk (1997), and The Simple Life of Noah Dearborn (1999).
 He received Emmy nominations for his work in Separate but Equal and Mandela and de Klerk, as well as a Golden Globe nomination for the former.
 He won a Grammy Award for Best Spoken Word Album in 2001.

 In 2002, Poitier received the 2001 Honorary Academy Award for his overall contribution to American cinema.
 Later in the ceremony, Denzel Washington won the award for Best Actor for his performance in Training Day, becoming the second Black actor to win the award.
 In his victory speech, Washington saluted Poitier by saying "I'll always be chasing you, Sidney.
 I'll always be following in your footsteps.
 There's nothing I would rather do, sir."

 With the death of Ernest Borgnine in 2012, Poitier became the oldest living recipient of the Academy Award for Best Actor.
 On March 2, 2014, Poitier appeared with Angelina Jolie at the 86th Academy Awards to present the Best Director Award.
 He was given a standing ovation and Jolie thanked him for all his Hollywood contributions, stating: "We are in your debt."
 Poitier gave a brief speech, telling his peers to "keep up the wonderful work" to warm applause.
 In 2021, the academy dedicated the lobby of the new Academy Museum of Motion Pictures in Los Angeles as the "Sidney Poitier Grand Lobby" in his honor.
+Poitier was a lifelong activist for racial and social justice.
+He declined film roles he considered based on offensive racial stereotypes.

 Board and diplomatic service

-From 1995 to 2003, Poitier served as a member of the board of directors of The Walt Disney Company.
+From 1995 to 2003, Poitier was a member of the board of directors of the Walt Disney Company.
 In April 1997, Poitier was appointed ambassador from the Bahamas to Japan, a position he held until 2007.
 From 2002 to 2007, he was concurrently the ambassador of the Bahamas to UNESCO.